11 Gorgeous Places in India That Have to Be Seen to Be Believed

 Extensive pollution has muddled the waters and reputation of the mighty river Ganges, but nevertheless, it remains a holy lifeline of Hinduism in India.
 Two of the country’s oldest and holiest cities—Varanasi and Haridwar—are built along the river’s banks, where Hindus worldwide make the pilgrimage in order to submerge themselves and wash away their sins.
 Not far from Haridwar, but still along the river, is Rishikesh—the self-prescribed yoga capital of the world.

 One look at Athirapally and you’ll understand why they nicknamed it “The Niagara Falls of India.”
-The Chalakudy River takes an 80-foot plunge over a curtain of jutting rock, surrounded on all sides by thick jungle home to migratory birds like the hornbill.
+The Chalakudy River takes an 80-foot plunge over a curtain of jutting rock, surrounded on all sides by a thick jungle that serves as home to migratory birds like the hornbill.